jm1021/sergiStudent/_posts/2023-11-7-Trimester-Reflection.md

 - Not everyone always worked on what they were supposed to
 - Trouble understanding directions (being a little behind)
 - Issues linking backend and frontend
-- Our group didn't think too much ahead; we should have.
+- Our group didn't think too much ahead; we should have
+- We had to redo the passion project once or twice which cut our time short
+- Our group wasn't too organized to say the least

 ## Goals/Plans:
 - Get better at Python/Pseudo code
 - Learn js!
 - Maybe try a different role next tri (backend or scrum master/dev ops)
-- Try something new for my project, make a game maybe
+- Try something new for my project, make a game by myself maybe
 - Get better at typing
 - Not procrastinate
 - Plan ahead and pay attention in class